jnozzi/cocoadev.com/markdown/GenericProgramming.md

-General/GenericProgramming is a way to write code that does not rely on the underlying types.
+GenericProgramming is a way to write code that does not rely on the underlying types.

 For example, imagine you want to write a text editor.
 You may wish to write it under Mac OS X today, and thus the storage type for text should be unichar, but a port to Linux or Windows may later be handy, and here you'd use either char or wchar_t for the text.

 So it would be cumbersome to have a lot of unichar types hardcoded into your source.
-In General/CPlusPlus you can abstract away the type by writing a template, which is basically a template of how the code should look.
+In CPlusPlus you can abstract away the type by writing a template, which is basically a template of how the code should look.
 Template parameters is often the type the code should use, but it could also be an integer.
 Here is an example:

 template <unsigned ibase, unsigned obase, typename _InputIter, typename _OutputIter>